cloudmesh/classes/docs/source/i523/2017/assignments.rst

 There will be tutorials about this

-Polls:
+Polls
    Please fill out the following polls on Piazza.
-They will used to track your progress.
+They will used to track your progress:

    * Who has or will have a Raspberry Pi or esp8266? https://piazza.com/class/j5wll7vzylg25j?cid=182